 Checkout will be disabled when:

-If there is no shared delivery date between pre-order items, checkout is disabled and the cart shows a warning.
+If there is no shared delivery date between pre-order items, checkout is disabled.

 Product A: Mar 10–12